 Louisiana is one of the prime states to consider moving to if you're interested in an oil and gas job.
-In 2010 alone, there were over 300,000 positions open either directly related to the petroleum industry or supported by the industry.
+In any given year there are over 300,000 positions open either directly related to the petroleum industry or supported by the industry.

 Over the next several years, experts expect this trend to continue and the job market in the gas and oil field is even expected to grow thanks to new drilling techniques that make it easy for companies to be successful in areas that were previously not economically viable for drilling.